 It’s practically spring and that means spring cleaning!
 Don’t exclude your ducts during this refreshing time.
 Since most of our in-home air arrives through our duct system, it’s important to keep it from getting dirty with bacteria, mildew, and dust.
 When you have your ducts cleaned, ask the company to check for duct leaks, as well.
 Leaks in the duct system can cause additional contaminants to enter your air and move around throughout your home.
 Guaranteeing they are clean and maintained will help keep your air clean and your family safe.

 With the challenge to become more energy-efficient, homes are often sealed tighter and insulated more thoroughly to make sure air isn’t escaping while our heating and air systems work to keep our home pleasant.
 Energy-efficiency is a wonderful thing, but it also means a decreased amount of airflow, less circulation, and reduced movement.
 This can cause the air to become stationary and contaminants (indoor air pollution) are staying inside your home’s air – the air you breathe.
 An air ventilation system detects indoor and outdoor temperatures and humidity and continually brings the required air replacement.
 This can add 5% to 10% more fresh air every 60 minutes, decreasing the concentration of airborne contaminants.

 Get A Home Health Report

-So, yes, it’s terrifying to know that your sweet babies are being exposed to scary respiratory diseases but next time you get that note from your little ones’ school, wash their hands, cover their cough, and invest in a system to keep your indoor air quality as strong as possible.
+So, yes, it’s terrifying to know that your sweet babies are being exposed to scary respiratory diseases but next time you get that note from your little ones’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be as strong as possible.